zimbatm/ploy/README.md

 Application code is deployed in /mnt/app

-We standardise on a single target OS: Ubuntu Precise 64 at the moment.
+We standardise on a single target OS: Ubuntu Precise 64

 All hosts have a statsd daemon available.